I am a Mdewakanton Dakota rights activist with several

 the Mille Lacs Messenger, a Kathio Landmark Trail interpretive sign statement was quoted in order to

-inform the Mille Lacs public about
+inform residents of Mille Lacs County about

-Mr. Wabasha referred to the badly
+Chief Wabasha referred to the badly

-named Rum River as "Spirit" River instead of its current derogatory and profane name (Rum).
+named Rum River as "Spirit River" instead of its current derogatory and profane name (Rum).
 I view

-Mr. Wabasha's interpretive sign
+Chief Wabasha's interpretive sign

 believe that Kathio Landmark Trail